muquit/githubdownloadcount/README.md

 # Update

-This project is deprected.
+This project is deprecated.
 Please use [githubdownloadcount-go](https://github.com/muquit/githubdownloadcount-go) instead

 # Usage